PadsterH2012/Instructors/project_instructions/instruction_modules/module_implementation_tracking.md

    - Progress tracking and update instructions

 3. **Task Breakdown Principles**
-   - Each task should be completable in 1-4 hours
+   - Each task should be focused and well-defined
    - Tasks must have clear completion criteria
    - Include both implementation and validation steps
    - Reference specific LLD sections and requirements